S&P 500 clings to a modest gain as other indexes end mixed

 A wide range of companies have been warning investors about the impact of inflation on costs and profits.
 Nike, Costco and FedEx are among those that have cited materials costs, shipping delays and labor problems as concerns.

 Sherwin-Williams became the latest company to warn that higher raw materials costs will hurt profits.
-The stock gained 1.5% as investors took the announcement in stride, but it is still down roughly 8% from its all-time high of $308.70 on Sept.
+The stock gained 0.8% as investors took the announcement in stride, but it is still down 9.6% from its all-time high of $308.70 on Sept.
 2.

-Investors are still trying to gauge just how persistent rising inflation will be as the economy works through, and eventually recovers from, the pandemic.
-The Fed has said that higher inflation will likely be temporary and tied to the economic recovery, but more companies have signaled that they expect higher costs to linger.

 Credit: Richard Drew